Photograph Canada’s Amazing Northern Lights and Wildlife

-January 22, 2020: If we had a good night’s sleep, we will be heading north today to photograph the sunrise around the frozen marshes and lakes in the Fox lake area.
-From here we will head back to Sky High Wilderness Ranch for a warm lunch.
-Then get ready for an exhilarating afternoon in the backcountry of the Yukon.
-Its time to hop on our snowmobiles and head out into the mountain ranges and photograph where very few people get to even see in the winter.
-From high above Fish Lake, to the back country trails, we will frequently stop and take photos of some of the most spectacular winter scenes this area has to offer.
+January 13, 2021: If we’ve had a good night’s sleep, we will be heading north today to photograph sunrise around the frozen marshes of the Fox Lake area, then head back to Sky High Wilderness Ranch for a warm lunch.
+Afterwards, it’s time to hop on our snowmobiles and head out into the mountain ranges!
+This will give us the opportunity to photograph where very few people get to to go in winter.
+From high above Fish Lake, to the back country trails, we will stop frequently to take photos of some of the most spectacular winter scenes this area has to offer.
 After our dinner in Whitehorse we will once again keep our eye on the skies.
-If the weather and aurora forecast co-operates, Kevin will be ready to go and hunt down the aurora.
+If the weather and aurora forecast cooperate, we’ll go hunt down the aurora.

 What to Bring and How to Prepare for Your Workshop

 Please see our How To Prepare For Your Workshop page now for guidelines on workshop prep, gear, and packing.
 Approximately 90 days before your workshop, you will be sent a PDF with more specific instructions.

 All meals and transportation during the workshop